Russia to Restrict Facebook Access for 'Censoring' Its Media

-Russia said on Friday it was partially limiting access to Meta Platforms Inc's Facebook, accusing it of "censoring" Russian media, the latest in a series of steps against U.S. social media giants.
+Moscow said on Friday it was partially limiting access to Meta Platforms Inc's Facebook, accusing it of "censoring" Russian media, the latest in a series of steps against U.S. social media giants and announced a day after Russia invaded Ukraine.

+Each company has "a clear responsibility to ensure that your products are not used to facilitate human rights abuses, undermine humanitarian and emergency service responses, or advance harmful disinformation," he said.

+Discussing the war, Google said it has removed hundreds of channels and thousands of videos over the last few days for violating its policies.
+It said its teams were continuing to look for and disrupt disinformation campaigns and hacking.

-The state communications regulator said that Facebook had ignored its demands to lift restricts on four Russian media outlets on its platform - RIA news agency, the defense ministry's Zvezda TV and websites gazeta.ru and lenta.ru.
+In Russia, the state communications regulator said Facebook had ignored its demands to lift restrictions on four Russian media outlets on its platform - RIA news agency, the Defence Ministry's Zvezda TV, and websites gazeta.ru and lenta.ru.

+Meta's head of global affairs, Nick Clegg, said in a statement on Twitter: "Yesterday, Russian authorities ordered us to stop the independent fact-checking and labeling of content posted to Facebook by four Russian state-owned media organizations.
+We refused.
+As a result, they have announced they will be restricting the use of our services."

+Meta, which has long been under pressure to combat misinformation, partners with outside fact-checkers, including Reuters, which assess content for veracity.
+Meta says that content rated false, altered or partly false is shown to fewer users.

 It was not immediately clear what Russia's restrictions on Facebook would involve.
 Last year Moscow slowed down the speed of Twitter in a punitive move.